-This workshop will providing hands on experience with working with hyperspectral imagery in hierarchical data formats(HDF5), in R. It will also cover raster data analysis in R.
+This workshop will providing hands on experience with working with hyperspectral imagery in hierarchical data formats(HDF5) in R. It will also cover basic raster data analysis in R.

-- Know what the hyperspectral remote sensing data are
+- Explain what hyperspectral remote sensing data are.

-- Know how to create and read from HDF5 files containing spatial data in R.
+- Create and read from HDF5 files containing spatial data in R.

-- Know they key attributes of raster data that you need to spatially locate raster data in R.
+- Describe the key attributes of raster data that you need to spatially locate raster data in R.

 Things to do, before the workshop: